Are you looking for fun things to do in Bude? This guide has over 15 activities for all ages!

 Bude High Street and Independent Shops

-If you like shopping, there are some great retail outlets in Bude selling Cornish goods and artisanal pieces.
+If you like shopping, there are wonderful great retail outlets in Bude selling Cornish goods and artisanal pieces.

 If it’s raining and you want to shelter inside, take a stroll around and grab a coffee at the Strand Shopping Centre!